joshday/OnlineStats.jl/docs/Models/SGModel.md

 - `ProxGrad(η = 1.0)`
     - Stochastic Proximal Subradient Method w/ ADAGRAD
     - `η` is a constant step size (> 0)
-    - This is similar to SGD, but weights are automatically determined by ADAGRAD.
+    - Weights are automatically determined by ADAGRAD.
+    - Penalties are handled with prox operators

 - `RDA(η = 1.0)`
     - Regularized Dual Averaging w/ ADAGRAD